 The core ingredients of New Zealand mussels and sweet potato are enhanced in these sweet potato and mussel fritters with fresh ginger and chilli, adding a bit of a South-East Asian character.
 The tangy yoghurt sauce compliments the flavour, texture, and temperature perfectly.

 Chorizo brings a smoky salty dimension to these succulent scallops.
 The umami of the black garlic and the freshness of the lemon and sake perfectly prepare your mouth for the next course.

 Surviving the transformation of New Zealand cuisine, the popularity of fish and chips hasn’t diminished.
 The beer-battered fish, twice-cooked chips, and delicious roasted red pepper tomato sauce place these fish & chips well above the take-away version.

-Bánh mì trứng – fried egg in a baguette – supplemented here with asparagus and smoked salmon.
+Bánh mì trứng – fried egg in a baguette – the Vietnamese breakfast sandwich.
+Here it is supplemented with asparagus and smoked salmon.
 As Leonardo Da Vinci is credited with saying: “Simplicity is the ultimate sophistication.”

 I have eaten octopus at Japanese restaurants – pondered those big tentacles at the fish market – eaten Vietnamese style stir-fried baby octopus many times – marvelled at the giant squid at the Te Papa museum in Wellington, New Zealand.
 This glazed octopus is the synthesis of those experiences.